 Another yes!
 The tomato isn’t the star of the sauce as much as the meat.
 Why add carrots to a Bolognese sauce?
 Carrots along with celery and onion are part of main ingredients that help season the sauce.
 The natural sweetness of the carrots helps build the complex flavor profile associated with a bolognese sauce.

 However, in our simplified spaghetti bolognese recipe, I took out the carrots as it was an extra step.
-When I make the “real deal” on the weekends when I have more time, I do take the time to add the carrots, as this is an important ingredient.
+When I make the “real deal” on the weekends when I have more time, I do take the time to add the carrots, as this is an important ingredient for an authentic bolognese sauce recipe.

 Does America have spaghetti bolognese?